 Cadets meet once a week for two hours to complete this requirement.
 The lab is broken into two different levels.
 During the lab environment, the General Military Course cadets (freshman and sophomores) are trained by the POC cadets (juniors and seniors) on various topics such as, drill and ceremonies, customs and courtesies, dormitory procedures, small unit tactics, and fellowship.

 The POC cadets plan and execute the required training objectives each week, so their piece of the puzzle takes a vast amount of coordination and discipline.

 PHYSICAL TRAINING (PT)

-The education, leadership and management experience that you will gain in your field of choice, combined with a degree, is sure to prepare you for a promising future in either the Air Force or the business world.
+Air Force ROTC prepares you to become an Air Force Officer, which carries a high level of responsibility, accountability and professionalism.
+The education, leadership, and management experience you will gain in your chosen field, combined with an undergraduate degree, is sure to prepare you for a promising future in either the Air Force or the business world.

 A graduate from the University of Arkansas Air Force ROTC program places one into a management-level position within the Air Force, giant leaps ahead of your non-ROTC college peers.
 Learn more about the various Air Force Career Opportunities.